ArbitaryMann/NETlessJoy/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 NetlessPad is an iOS application that allows you to control your computer from your iOS device with just its Deamon.
-AltStore resigns apps with your personal development certificate and sends them to a desktop app, AltServer, which installs the resigned apps back to your device using iTunes WiFi sync.
-To prevent apps from expiring, AltStore will also periodically refresh your apps in the background when on the same WiFi as AltServer.